Wireless speakers were once notorious for prioritising convenience over sound quality – but the tide has long since turned.

 Wireless speakers with voice control built in, using one of the many personal assistants currently available (Alexa, Siri, Google Assistant), smart speakers are becoming increasingly popular.

 If you want a smart speaker solely for the 'smart' aspect of it – controlling your music and elements of your home using voice commands – then smart speakers like the Amazon Echo Dot with Clock and Google Home Mini are ideal for adding a touch of sci-fi to your home.
 You can link them up for multi-room audio, too.

 The Sonos One and Ultimate Ears Megablast offer a fantastic sonic performance while also having Alexa voice control built in – it's the best of both worlds.

 There’s a lot of choice out there.
 A lot.
-But now that you’re armed with all the knowledge, picking a wireless speaker on the deals fest known as Black Friday should be plain sailing.
+But now that you’re armed with all the knowledge, picking a wireless speaker should be plain sailing.
 Need more inspiration?
-Why not peruse our 11 Bluetooth Speakers under £150 and 11 Bluetooth speakers over £150 features?
-There's one there for you – we know there is.
+A quick perusal of our 11 Bluetooth Speakers under £150 and 11 Bluetooth speakers over £150 features offers plenty of options to feast your eyes upon.
+There's a wireless speaker out there for you – we know there is.